-All the teachers and staff at Mountview Road School hope you are enjoying reading The Lemonade War.
+All the teachers and staff at Mountview Road School hope you are enjoying reading A Boy Called BAT.

 Follow along in your book with our video readers, or simply listen to each chapter, then try answering the questions below. (click on the chapter link/s to open the video/audio file).

 Each chapter has something momentous happening; what are those events?
 How has our friend BAT changed over the course of the story?
 How do you know if BAT has changed?